bayeshack2016/quant-hack/README.md

 ![Chloropleth](./screencast-chloropleth.gif)

-Eploring the relationship between the feature and the general level of satisfaction of inhabitants.
+Eploring the relationship between the features and the general level of satisfaction of inhabitants.

 ![Screencast](./screencast-factors.gif)